Katie85/www.thecomfortcupboard.com.au/_drafts/food-safari-broome.md

 ![](/uploads/616b5a75-97a7-4957-97f4-f2e9392359b8-1-201-a-1.jpeg){: width="1242" height="2048"}

-Finding big avocados at the supermarket for $1\!
-Thought id scored big time being so used to Karratha prices until i returned home and discovered they were also $1.
+Finding BIG avocados at the supermarket for $1\!
+Thought I'd scored big time being so used to Karratha prices until i returned home and discovered they were also $1.
 Double win I guess.

 #### FOOD LOWLIGHTS